 The problem with store-bought pre-shredded carrots (also called “matchstick” carrots) is that they’re thicker and drier, so they don’t soften properly while baking.
 (I also think they don’t taste as sweet or flavorful!)
 To get the most moist and tender muffins possible, I promise it’s worth the few extra minutes of grating your own carrots!

-Tip: If you have a food processor with a grater attachment, that makes the process go by much faster!
+Tip: If you have a food processor with a grater attachment, that makes the process much faster!

-Before adding your batter to your muffin cups, you must coat your muffin liners with cooking spray.
-This is especially true for paper muffin or cupcake liners, as well as regular muffin pans!
-Low fat batters (like this one!) tend to stick like superglue, but coating your muffin liners with a generous mist of cooking spray helps them peel away from your muffins much more easily.
+Prep the pan.
+Before adding the batter to your muffin cups, you must coat your muffin liners with cooking spray.
+This is particularly true for paper muffin or cupcake liners — and even if you skip them and just use regular muffin pans!
+Low fat batters (like this one!) tend to stick like superglue, but coating your muffin liners (or pans) with a generous mist of cooking spray helps them peel away from your muffins much more easily.

-Dive headfirst (mouth first?) into your warm, cozy, moist, fluffy, oh so irresistible muffins!
+Ready to dive into your warm, cozy, moist, soft, oh so irresistible muffins?
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ????)
-I’d love to see your healthy carrot cake oatmeal muffins!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy carrot cake oatmeal muffins!

 - ¾ cup (75g) instant oats (gluten-free if necessary and measured like this)